 Research is needed on AMR surveillance at interfaces between One Health sectors to generate data to illustrate transmission dynamics for risk assessment and management (see also the Transmission & Evolution Chapter).
-To this end, agricultural and environmental surveillance protocols for antibiotic and antifungals residues and drug-resistant bacteria and fungi, antimicrobial resistance genes (ARGs) and their associated mobile genetic elements (MGEs) in all sectors should be developed.
+To this end, agricultural and environmental surveillance protocols for antibiotic and antifungals residues and drugresistant bacteria and fungi, antimicrobial resistance genes (ARGs) and their associated mobile genetic elements (MGEs) in all sectors should be developed.
+Surveillance protocols in healthy community should also be developed to better understand the epidemiology of AMR.
 Critical control points (i.e., hospital and municipal sewage, water systems, food and agricultural waste) should be identified to provide data on antibiotic and antifungal use in humans, animals and farming systems and provide information on the selection and transmission risks of AMR bacteria and fungi in and via the environment.

+Strengthening big data approaches to integrate surveillance across human and animal health sectors and the food chain can help to guide interventions to control and prevent foodborne diseases in human populations.
+The systematic monitoring and evaluation of data from the entire food-chain, (e.g. crops, farm animals, carcasses at the slaughterhouse, retailers) with hospitalizations, deaths, is relevant for risk analysis and to enable public health actions.
 Novel and rapid technologies that allow accurate determination of abundance and diversity of drug-resistant bacteria and fungi, ARGs and, associated MGEs should be further developed.
 Methods and metrics for assessing the occurrence and dynamics of AMR at different interfaces need to be developed.
 Indicators and metrics of operational units of surveillance (quantifiable subjects under scrutiny such as AMR, AMC/AMU, and/or hospital-acquired infections or equivalents) that elucidate the dynamics of AMR, in relation to changes, e.g., in climate, social activities and supply chains should be identified and explored in all sectors.
 Further research is required to explore if and how metagenomics can be efficiently utilised for rapid detection of drug-resistant pathogens, ARGs and MGEs and to monitor the global spread of AMR more holistically.
+Research on unknown AMR mechanisms is an important aspect of the surveillance global effort.